yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config/aws-kms.md

 You can create a KMS configuration that uses AWS KMS as follows:

-1. Open the Yugabyte Platform console and navigate to **Configs > Security > Encryption At Rest**.
-A list of existing configurations appears.
+1. Use the Yugabyte Platform UI to navigate to **Configs > Security > Encryption At Rest** to access the list of existing configurations.

 2. Click **Create New Config**.